4ydan/cv/resume.md

 * Vienna University of Technology, Austria

-### Bachelor in Science in Software & Information Engineering, expected graduation 05/2023
+### Bachelor of Science in Software & Information Engineering, expected graduation 05/2023

 * Vienna University of Technology, Austria
 * Bachelor Thesis currently in work (Continuous and Robust Release Deployments).